ayushtyagi1901/sunvoy-user-scrap/README.md

 ## 📝 Output

 The script generates a `users.json` file containing:
-- List of users (limited to 10 items)
+- List of users (limited to 10 items(but only 9 are coming as there are only 9 on the dashboard))
 - Current user information

 ## 🎥 Demo Video